John Cazale: Legacy

 Cazale was described by those close to him to be "often shy" and "very emotionally sensitive".
-He collaborated with a number of artists repeatedly: Israel Horovitz dedicated the entire cycle of his "Wakefield Plays" to Cazale's memory, saying he "played in most of my plays, from 67–77, including Alfred the Great and Our Father's Failing."
+He collaborated with a number of artists repeatedly: Israel Horovitz dedicated the entire cycle of his "Wakefield Plays" to Cazale's memory, saying he "played in most of my plays, from 67–77, including Alfred the Great and Our Father's Failing".
 Directors James Hammerstein and Arvin Brown used him multiple times.
 He did two plays for Joseph Papp.
-Francis Ford Coppola was responsible for the majority of Cazale's film success, having cast him three times.
+Francis Ford Coppola was responsible for the majority of Cazale's film roles, having cast him three times.
 Meryl Streep acted with him twice.
 Close friend and frequent co-star Al Pacino collaborated with him six times: on three films and three stage productions.
 Pacino once commented: "All I wanted to do was work with John for the rest of my life.
 He was my acting partner."

 In an interview celebrating The Godfather 50th anniversary, when asked about actors that did not get enough credit, Al Pacino said:John Cazale, in general, was one of the great actors of our time — that time, any time.
 I learned so much from him.
 I had done a lot of theater and three films with him.
 He was inspiring, he just was.
 And he didn't get credit for any of it.
 He was in five films, all Oscar-nominated films, and he was great in all of them.
 He was particularly great in Godfather II and I don't think he got that kind of recognition.

 In following generations, celebrated actors such as Philip Seymour Hoffman, Steve Buscemi, Sam Rockwell, and Michael Fassbender named Cazale as an influence.

 The Boston Globe asked: "Why was Cazale so influential?
 In part, it was because of his commitment to the craft of acting."
 To Streep, he was "monomaniacal", which had an effect on his co-stars, who were then "challenged to take their own games up a notch".

-Cazale has a theater named after him, the McGinn/Cazale Theatre (currently inhabited by the company Second Stage Theatre), located at 2162 Broadway at 76th Street in New York City.
-The theatre is co-named for Cazale and his friend, the actor Walter McGinn, who had died in a car accident in 1977.
-The theatre was dedicated on March 12, 1984.
+Cazale has a theater named after him, the McGinn/Cazale Theater (currently inhabited by the company Second Stage Theater), located at 2162 Broadway at 76th Street in New York City.
+The theater is co-named for Cazale and his friend, the actor Walter McGinn, who had died in a car accident in 1977.
+The theater was dedicated on March 12, 1984.

 His life and career were profiled in the documentary film, I Knew It Was You, directed by Richard Shepard, which premiered at the 2009 Sundance Film Festival.

 All five of the films that he starred in would later be selected for preservation in the U.S. National Film Registry of the Library of Congress.